 You may also be interested in Top 80+ Sources To Find Design Resources and Assets

-Mega successful cooperation 3M has a well documented 30% rule, which basically states that 30% of each division revenue must come from produced introduced during the previous 4 years.
+Mega successful cooperation 3M has a well-documented 30% rule, which basically states that 30% of each division’s revenue must come from products introduced during the previous 4 years.
 The secret here is that 30% is plenty when it comes to innovation and new ideas.
 Graphic and artistic designers have a 60/30/10 rule of color, 60 being the dominant and 30 the new.
 Too many innovative things at once confuse clients and customers, mix up the known with the new, adding little by little to the already familiar, when the new becomes known – add something extra.

 You don’t have to be a psychologist to take an interest and get some background, read some articles and books.
 Try to understand how site visitors react and think to designs, User Experience and User Interface design are essential.
 Add to this the vital role design plays in establishing trust in a brand, with almost 50% of people claiming it as the most important factor in establishing credibility.
-Design effects emotion (not only with colors, but typography, images, illustrations) visual effects are the prime motivation in persuasion.
-And we need space, clarity, clearness of vision and message. a little research can make a huge difference.
+Design effects emotion (not only with colors but typography, images, and illustrations) and visual effects are the prime motivation in persuasion.
+And we need space, clarity, clearness of vision, and message.
+A little research can make a huge difference.

 Do you want some design inspiration?
 Check out 30 Amazing Ecommerce Website Design Ideas.

-All Web Design is marketing -to a certain extent.
+All web design is marketing – to a certain extent.
 Your clients want an e-commerce platform to sell pants, the web design is their prime marketing.
-Don’t just add some pictures to view the pants and somehow work then into your design.
+Don’t just add some pictures to view the pants and somehow work them into your design.
 The focus, the goal is to present their products in the best light and to get people interested enough to buy.
 To do that you need to know some things about marketing – what annoys the buyer?
 What gets them clicking on a Call To Action button?
-You design, you spin, you market, you create the look, your create the feel….big job, but doable.
+You design, you spin, you market, you create the look, you create the feel… big job, but doable.

-You are not working FOR you client, you are working WITH them.
+You are not working FOR your client, you are working WITH them.
 This works best when it works both ways.
-They have to give you enough information, ideas, functions and aims but equally you are the expert.
-You have the experience and the know how, don’t be shy to offer advice, you know what works and what doesn’t – team work is a two way partnership.
-Agreeing to anything might get you work at the start but will lead to problems and further disappointments down the line.
-Adding professional input, puts you in a stronger position and leads to long term working relationships.
+They have to give you enough information, ideas, functions, and aims but equally, you are the expert.
+You have the experience and the know-how, don’t be shy to offer advice, you know what works and what doesn’t – teamwork is a two-way partnership.
+Agreeing to anything might get you to work at the start but will lead to problems and further disappointments down the line.
+Adding professional input puts you in a stronger position and leads to long-term working relationships.

 When you present your web design to your clients, you are presenting them with your joint vision.
-It needs to get them excited, they need to feel what you feel, it needs to create an energy and a buzz.
+It needs to get them excited, they need to feel what you feel, and it needs to create an energy and a buzz.
 This is more than just another step in the process, this is really the make or break.
-Put the effort in to get it right, find some cool mock ups, make an animated video, to show them what your web design will look like live.
-They need to leave the meeting saying the can’t wait.
+Put the effort in to get it right, find some cool mock-ups, or make an animated video, to show them what your web design will look like live.
+They need to leave the meeting saying they can’t wait.

-You may also be interested in Web Design Trends 2020
+You may also be interested in the Top Web Design Trends 2022

 If you promise the world but deliver an atlas, nobody is going to be happy.
-Promise what you can deliver regarding skills, ability and time frame, be upfront, and lay your cards on the table.
-If you don’t meet your targets it leaves a negative feel.
+Promise what you can deliver regarding skills, ability, and time frame, be upfront, and lay your cards on the table.
+If you don’t meet your targets it leaves a negative feeling.
 If you surpass them, it’s a major plus.